bbauska/CSS-Notes4Pros/README.md

 ## Section 25.3: border-collapse

-> The border-collapse property determines if a tables\' borders should
+> The border-collapse property determines if a tables&apos; borders should
 > be separated or merged.
 >
 > Below an example of two tables with different values to the